MicrosoftDocs/memdocs/memdocs/intune/enrollment/quickstart-enroll-windows-device.md

 # required metadata

 title: Evaluate and try - Enroll a device
-description: In this evaluation task, enroll a device running Windows 10/11 into Microsft Intune.
+description: In this evaluation task, enroll a device running Windows 10/11 into Microsoft Intune.
 services: microsoft-intune
 author: Lenewsad
 ms.author: lanewsad